 We all love our analytics tools.
 They tell us how much time our readers and customers are spending online, what are their most frequent purchases, for how long they’ve been reading a given article.
 On Facebook, you can check out the reach and engagement.
 On Twitter – the number of retweets and hearts.

-The thing is, though, that before Facebook introduced its Reactions feature, there was no easy way to measure emotions on social media – aside from posting our own emojis in comments.
+The thing is, though, that before Facebook introduced its Reactions feature, there was no easy way to measure emotions on social media – aside from posting our own emojis in comments (see also emoji marketing).
 The Reactions are first such global attempt of a more precise measurement.
 Only a few weeks in, people seem to have adapted it quite well.

 But the specifics of strictly visual media like Instagram, Snapchat or Pinterest are quite different.
 It will be the most trivial sentence I’ve ever written, but let’s go with it: you can’t measure a smile.
 You can’t measure how much your amusing Snap resonated with your viewer.
 Also, you can’t measure how much more did they like you because of that Snap or a Vine.
 Or how much good did this Snap do for your business.